 Permutation test

-Our permutation test started with building two tables with newly created columns from existing convention speeches and presidential speeches.
+Our permutation test started with the building of two tables , one from convention speeches and one from the presidential speeches.
 To create the two tables, we first extracted five columns: year, party, speaker, text, and file, then added six newly created columns: the number of verbs in past and future tenses, the number of verbs, the number of first person singular pronouns (“I”), the number of first person plural pronouns (“we”), and the number of sentences.
-Below is an overview of our new table for presidential speeches.
+Below is a sample of our new table for presidential speeches.
 Another table for convention speeches has the same structure.

 Figure 5.
 An Overview of the Presidential Speech Table

 Table 5 shows the descriptive statistics of the six new columns.
-Overall the Presidential speeches have longer speeches therefore end up having higher median in all six factors than the convention speeches.
+Overall the Presidential speeches are longer and therefore end up having higher medians for all six variables than the convention speeches.
 In convention speeches, the minimum verb occurrence 0 is likely from very short texts.
 It is currently not clear why presidential speeches include a speech with only two sentences.

 Table 5